 Archaeologist Chris Sockalexis.
 We also heard a talk by UMaine Anthropology alumnus Nick Ranco on Penobscot craft traditions of his own family.
 Graduate students Walter Beckwith and Kendra Bird assisted with the field school.
-We are excited to welcome Kendra as our newest Masters and salvage archaeology on an eroding Late Ceramic period site.
-Everyone got to participate in the recovery of artifacts, 40% of which were made of stones from the northern shores of Minas Basin in Nova Scotia.
+We are excited to welcome Kendra as our newest Masters student.
+She will be working on the Machias excavations for her graduate research.